Kursenieki language: History

 Several pages of sample texts in Kursenieki language are included in the 1888 monograph Über die Sprache der preussischen Letten by Adalbert Bezzenberger and the 1927 monograph Kursenieku valoda by Juris Plāķis, where they describe the language spoken by the inhabitants of the Curonian Spit.

 There is a 2002 documentary film Tarp aštuonių vėjų ("Amidst Eight Winds") by Arvydas Barysas about the endangered Kursenieki language.
 The film, introducing the Curonian Spit, speaks about three brothers Sakutis (plural: Sakučiai) who had moved from the Spit to Sweden about 60 years ago, but still speak "kuršiškai".
 In 2005, the film won the Best Overall Production Award at the second European Heritage Film Festival in Toblach (Italy) under the patronage of Europa Nostra.

-Phonology

-The phonology of the Kursenieki language reflects its Baltic roots while exhibiting unique traits shaped by isolation, bilingualism, and generational variation.
-Key features include syllable structure, stress patterns, pitch accent, vowel behavior, diphthong dynamics, and consonantal shifts.

-Syllables

-Kursenieki syllables are typically closed, following Baltic phonotactic norms.
-Syllable length is determined by vowel quantity rather than etymology.
-Final unstressed syllables often shorten, and diphthongs are treated as long syllables regardless of their components.
-Monosyllabic forms frequently arise from vowel reduction or uninflected usage.

-Stress

-Stress typically falls on the first syllable, inherited from Latvian dialects.
-Exceptions occur in compounds, loanwords, and suffixes.
-Personal and place names also show variable stress.
-These patterns reflect historical contact with Lithuanian and German, as well as internal morphological shifts.

-Pitch accent

-Kursenieki retains a two-way pitch accent system: continuous and non-continuous.
-Continuous pitch is common in stressed syllables and compound words, while non-continuous pitch often appears in diphthongs and suffixes.
-Speaker variation affects clarity, with Lithuanian-influenced speakers articulating broken tones more distinctly.
-Minimal pair studies confirm the phonemic role of pitch accent, which also shifts with sentence intonation.

-Vocalism

-The vowel system includes short, long, and semi-long vowels, along with diphthongs such as ai, au, ei, ie, ui, and uo.
-Long vowels may shorten in unstressed syllables, while semi-long vowels emerge through reduction.
-Regional traits include labialization and diphthongization, especially among Nida speakers.